-These no bake blondies are a summer favorite.
-No baking required, minimal ingredients and delicious!
-They are vegan and gluten free.
-The family will never tell the difference either.
+These chewy no bake blondies are a summer favorite.
+Perfect healthy date bars, minimal ingredients and delicious!

 These no bake blondies remind me of a candy bar in some sweet and salty way.
 The texture is soft and chewy.
 The dates give it such a balanced sweetness similar to a caramel flavor (do I have your attention yet?)
 There are walnuts in these no bake blondie bars so they have a nice nutty flavor and texture.
 Matt and I have eaten 3 batches since I first whipped them up.
 I am already planning on making another batch shortly.